 The accreditation of IAS according to Iceland┤s new law, was issued in October 2000 by the Ministry of the Interior.
 This Ministry is also the Icelandic Central Authority.

 The main purpose of IAS┤s work will always be to ensure that an adoption is for the benefit of the child, to find a family so that a child can enjoy a normal, happy family life.
 IAS only works with applicants in inter-country adoptions and according to guidelines set by the Ministry of the Interior.

 The IAS takes responsibility for compulsory parents preparation courses, for the preperation of the adoption dossiers, sending dossiers abroad and assisting the family in planning the trip to meet and bring home the adopted child.
 Records are kept of every child and his/her family and follow-up reports are sent to the contact in the child┤s country of birth.

-Social activities for members of IAS include an annual Christmas party, a camping weekend every summer and several smaller gatherings.
+Social activities for members of IAS include an annual Christmas party and several smaller gatherings.

 The Icelandic Adoption Society takes part in the work of the Nordic Adoption Council and is a founding member of EurAdopt (1993).

 The Ministry of the Interior is the supreme adoption power in Iceland and the Central Authority under the 1993 Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption.
 The Ministry is responsible for policymaking and legislation regarding adoption matters in Iceland as well as accrediting and supervising adoption agencies.

 The National Commissioner on Adoption issues all Advance Approvals (pre-approval) for prospective adoptive parents. http://www.syslumenn.is/thjonusta/fjolskyldumal/aettleidingar